 CF: You name it, it's probably happened: bras that smash your breasts or push them in all strange directions, tights ripping, shirts falling over my head in yoga… But there are way better options out there for gear (hey, Joylab!).
 I'm really into matching sets these days.

 Danielle Acoff, a Los Angeles–based model and yoga teacher, wasn't always so fit.
 "Seven years ago, I wouldn't recognize myself," she says.
-"I became conscious about what I was eating.
+"I became conscious of what I was eating.
 I started listening to my body and putting my health first, and that has made all the difference."
-While her exercise of choice may be yoga, Acoff tells us that dancing is what truly makes her feel the most free.
+While her exercise of choice may be yoga, Acoff tells us that dancing is what truly makes her feel the freest.
 "Sometimes I turn on some music and look in the mirror and just dance.
 I definitely feel my most beautiful in those moments," she explains.

 I used to think my skin was too dark and my hair was too curly, and now these are the things I love most about myself.